 "What do you mean by deceiving me and carrying off my daughters as if they were captives taken in war?
 Why did you flee in secret and deceive me and not tell me?
 I would have sent you off with joy and singing to the music of tambourines and lyres.
 You didn't even let me kiss my sons and daughters good-bye!
 What a stupid thing to do!
 I have it in my power to do you harm; but the God of your father spoke to me last night and said, 'Be careful that you don't say anything to Ya`akov, either good or bad.'
 Granted that you had to leave, because you longed so deeply for your father's house; ..."
 (Gen 31:26-30 CJB)

-I have been with you for these twenty years!
+- I have been with you for the past twenty years!

-- and I haven't eaten the male animals in your flocks.
+- I haven't eaten the male animals in your flocks.

-- Here's how it was for me: during the day thirst consumed me,
+- Here's how it was for me: uring the day thirst consumed me,

 - and at night the cold -- my sleep fled from my eyes.

-We have here the perfect example of Messiah who did not open his mouth in front of persecution and injustice (Is 53:7); of Paul who teaches that it is better to be wronged while relying on Hashem's justice than to seek the revenge of secular courts of law (1 Cor 6:7).
+We have here the perfect example of Messiah who did not open his mouth in front of persecution and injustice (Is 53:7); of Paul who teaches that it is better to be wronged while relying on HaShem's justice than to seek revenge in secular courts of law (1 Cor 6:7).
 Indeed, in spite of Laban's unjust and ungodly treatment towards him, Jacob took it on the chin and learned to rely on his God for the future.

 (1Co 4:9-13 CJB)

-If we are indeed sons of Abraham, we ought to, as Yeshua said 'do the works of Abraham' Joh 8:39).
-If we are sons of the covenant, we ought to act like the people of the covenant.
+If we are indeed sons of Abraham, we ought to, as Yeshua said 'do the works of Abraham' (John 8:39) If we are sons of the covenant, we ought to act like the people of the covenant.
 The character of a man is never so tested as when faced with strong unjust opposition.
-The patriarchs, the disciples, and even Yeshua learned obedience though the things they suffered, and mostly suffered at the hand of unrighteous men.
+The patriarchs, the disciples, and even Yeshua learned obedience through the things they suffered, and mostly suffered at the hand of unrighteous men.

 "You have heard that our fathers were told,